Updated November 23, 2023

 - Depreciation is used to distribute and expense the cost of Tangible Assets over their useful life.
-However, Amortization is used to expense out the value of Intangible assets over its useful life.
+However, Amortization is used to expense the value of Intangible assets over their useful life.

 - Tangible Assets are depreciated using either the straight-line method or the accelerated depreciation method.
 However, amortization of intangible assets is mostly done using only the straight-line method.

 - Tangible assets carry some salvage value which is used in the calculation of depreciation.
 Intangible assets don’t have any salvage value.

 - Both depreciation and amortization are used in the finance industry for accounting and tax purposes.

 - Both depreciation and amortization are recognized as an expense in the profit and loss statement of the Company for taxation purposes.

 - Taxation advantage is more significant in the case of depreciation than amortization, as an accelerated method of depreciation can be used in the case of tangible assets.

-- Journal entries for both depreciation vs amortization is the credit to the Accumulated Depreciation/Amortization account and a debit to depreciation/amortization expense account.
+- Journal entries for both depreciation vs amortization are the credit to the Accumulated Depreciation/Amortization account and a debit to the depreciation/amortization expense account.